hapax/hapax.github.io/assets/chuzenji.md

 who wrote that "nothing endures but change."

 But here, Aquinas makes his bold departure.
-*Something imperishable must underwrite this process*.
+There is change, there is flux, there is destruction; very well.
+But what underwrites all that, and makes the door revolve?
-It certainly cannot be the perishable beings themselves, since they pass out of existence, and take their causal powers with them.
+It certainly cannot be the perishable beings themselves, since they pass out of existence and take their causal powers with them.
 Could be a mortal be responsibility for Mortality, or something contingent for Contingency itself?
 Certainly not, he concludes.
-Something necessary and immortal must keep the machineries of decay ticking over, must govern the revolving door.
+Something necessary and immortal must keep the machineries of decay ticking over.
 But the Third Way is no route to a Judeo-Christian Father, wrathful or provident as the various Testaments would have us believe;
 rather, it establishes God as a metaphysical principle of ruin.